incuna/django-user-management/docs/views.md

 ## Filtering sensitive data

-Custom Sentry logging class is available to disallow sensitive data being logged by Sentry client.
+A custom Sentry logging class is available to prevent sensitive data from being logged by the Sentry client.

-Activate it in the `settings.py` by adding:
+Activate it in `settings.py` by adding:

     SENTRY_CLIENT = 'user_management.utils.sentry.SensitiveDjangoClient'

-## Expiry of Auth tokens
+## Expiry of authentication tokens

-By default DRF does not offer expiration for authorization tokens nor any form of validation for the expired tokens.
+By default, DRF does not offer expiration for authentication tokens, nor any form of validation for the expired tokens. `django-user-management` is here to help!

-`django-user-management` comes in help here and this functionality can be easily activated.

-Override the authentication class for DRF in `settings.py`:
+To use this functionality, override the authentication class for DRF in `settings.py`:

     REST_FRAMEWORK = {
         ...